How to Clear Cache on macOS Sonoma and Ventura

 How to Clear Cache in Safari on Mac

-Alternatively, you can quickly clear cache in Safari with shortcuts: Command-Option-E.
+Alternatively, you can quickly clear cache in Safari with shortcut: Command-Option-E.

 How to Clear Cache in Chrome on Mac